matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 - Logging client information.
 - Load balancing requests across servers.
-- Masking a client's identity.
+- Masking a client's identity (tożsamości).
 - Caching server responses.

 **Q32: The following functionality is not typically supported in a standard CRUD API:**